-- Chapter 1 emphasizes the importance of business acquisitions and combinations.
-The chapter has been significantly reorganized and updated based on feedback from textbook adopters to provide a clearer and more concise discussion of the accounting treatment of mergers, acquisitions, and other intercorporate investments.
-We have added new illustrations and updated the beginning-of-chapter vignette and callout boxes to provide real-world examples of the topics discussed in the chapter, most of which provide additional information about the Kraft Foods Inc. example in the introductory vignette. - BERKSHIRE HATHAWAY INC. Chapter 2 summarizes the different types of intercorporate investments and introduces consolidation in the most straightforward scenario-where the parent company acquires full ownership of the subsidiary for an amount equal to the subsidiary's book value (i.e., no differential).
-Based on the new two-color shading introduced in the Eleventh Edition, this chapter introduces a new method of shading our consolidation worksheet entries to make them easily distinguishable by the reader.
-We have updated this chapter to provide a more streamlined and understandable coverage of topics traditionally included in this chapter.
-Finally, we have updated the "callout boxes" that provide real-world examples of the topics discussed in the chapter, some of which provide additional information about Berkshire Hathaway's investments discussed in the introductory vignette. - Chapter 3 explores how the basic consolidation process differs when a subsidiary is only partially owned.
+• Chapter 1 emphasizes the importance of business acquisitions and combinations.
+The chapter has been completely revised and reorganized based on feedback from textbook adopters to provide a clearer and more concise discussion of the accounting treatment of mergers, acquisitions, and other intercorporate investments.
+We have added new callout boxes to provide real-world examples of the topics discussed in the chapter, some of which provide additional information about the Kraft Foods, Inc., acquisition of Cadbury PLC from the introductory vignette.

+BERKSHIRE HATHAWAY INC.

+• Chapter 2 summarizes the different types of intercorporate investments and introduces consolidation in the most straightforward scenario-where the parent company acquires full ownership of the subsidiary for an amount equal to the subsidiary's book value (i.e., no differential).
+This chapter introduces a new method of shading our consolidation worksheet entries to make them easily distinguishable by the reader.
+We have rewritten this chapter to provide a more streamlined coverage of topics traditionally included in this chapter.
+Finally, we have added new "callout boxes" to provide real-world examples of the topics discussed in the chapter, some of which provide additional information about Berkshire Hathaway's investments discussed in the introductory vignette.

+• Chapter 3 explores how the basic consolidation process differs when a subsidiary is only partially owned.
 Moreover, it introduces the notion of special-purpose entities and accounting standards related to variable interest entities by discussing the well-known collapse of Enron Corporation.
-We have streamlined and shortened this chapter based on feedback from adopters to provide a better flow for the material.
-In addition, we have updated the callout boxes to help students understand the intricacies associated with the consolidation of a partially owned subsidiary and dealing with variable interest entities.
+We have reorganized this chapter based on feedback from adopters to provide a better flow for the material.
+In addition, we have added new callout boxes to help students understand the intricacies associated with the consolidation of a partially owned subsidiary and dealing with variable interest entities.